 Honey Garlic Chicken

-- 4 lbs chicken pieces, bone in, skin on
+- 4 pounds chicken pieces, bone in, skin on

 - 1/3 cup honey, divided

-- 1 tbsp fresh Meyer lemon juice (you may substitute lime juice or regular lemon juice)
+- 1 tablespoon fresh Meyer lemon juice (you may substitute lime juice or regular lemon juice)

 - 1/4 cup white wine or chicken broth